Follow Us!

 Frontpage Slideshow | Copyright © 2006-2011 JoomlaWorks Ltd.

 - Jan.
-18 – Robbie Jones, Coastal Electric of GA, chosen IEC Georgia’s Contractor of the Year
+24 – It’s ON: Bill to be filed in advance of Savannah-Chatham Day to merger Savannah and Chatham County governments

 - Jan.
-17 - I-95 Southbound Georgia Welcome Center closed to motorists for new construction
+24 – Rep. Stephen’s bill to tax construction rental equipment moves to 2nd Reading in the House

 - Jan.
+24 - UPDATE from Jan.
 17 - Lt.
 Gov.says 'No,' but Rep.Stephens tells Atlanta media he has the votes for casino bill

 - Jan.
-17 - GA Legislative Black Caucus Issues Statement of Support on Record of Service of Congressman John Lewis
+24 - Palmetto Pipeline may face additional two-year delay, based on Joint Study Committee report

 - Jan.
-16 – EDITORIAL: The Concept of ‘Council’ lost in decision by Mayor DeLoach
+23 - City Council votes to continue decision on selling Munster St. right-of-way off Victory Dr.

 Georgia Business News